mattbierner/blog.mattbierner.com/_posts/2015-09-05-blotre-0-2-0-tagging-like-its-web-2-0.md

 Tagging also introduces the concept of a shared stream collection.
 Each tag is conceptually a collection of streams, add a tag to a stream and it automatically becomes a child of that tag.
 The tag's set of children is dynamic and shared between all Blot're users, introducing fun new collaborative opportunities.

-Status updates on the stream are automatically broadcast to the parent tag, who maintains an set of children ordered by last update time.
+Status updates on the stream are automatically broadcast to the parent tag, who maintains a set of children ordered by last update time.
 This is very similar to how existing streams and child streams work currently.

 # For Developers
 The Blot're [APIs][api] have also been updated to support tags.